Updated January 12, 2021

 So far, so good.

-A second and less used technique is to change your direction of stitching.
+A second, less used, technique is to change your direction of stitching.
 For example, if you normally make a stitch in horizontal lines, make it in vertical lines.
 This doesn’t work with all diagonal stitches.
-In order to work well, the rows need to encroach on each other (like the Triple Diagonal Brick in the Prince Remembers, below), or they need to be asymmetrical (like Bath in the teacher, immediately below).
+In order to work well, the rows need to encroach on each other (like the Triple Diagonal Brick in the Prince Remembers, below), or they need to be asymmetrical (such as Bath Stitch in the teacher, above).

 This subtle change makes the desk more interesting and realistic.